Cocos-BCX/cocos-bcx-node-bin/README.md

 # cocos-bcx-node-bin

-Binaries for full nodes, cli_wallet.
+Binaries for full nodes and cli_wallet.